-Have YOU SEEN SAM?-The subscriber would inform his old friends and the public generally, that he still continues to keep a house of entertainment in New Washington where those who call with him will receive every attention, and be made comfortable.
+Have YOU SEEN SAM?-The subscriber generally, that he still continues to keep a house of entertainment in New Washington where those who call with him will receive every attention and be made comfortable

-Good stabling, and every other convenience for DAVID S. PLOTNER. horses on the premises.
+Good stabling, and every other convenience for norses on the premises.
+DAVID S. PLOTNER. horses on the premises.
 New Washington, Jan.
-31, 1855.
+31, 1855

-100,000 Feet of good BOARDS wanted by A. M. HILLS, at hisstore in Clear field, for which the highest market price will be prid in goods at each prices. mar19-tf LYOR SALE .- A second hand 2 horse wagon and a lot of harness for sale very cheap by learfield, apr2 A. M. HILLS.
-Clearfield, apr2 WAGONS and BUGGIES, for sale cheap, by (feb13) H. D PATTON.
-DORK and DRIED FRUIT, excellent articles. can be procured at the store of Curwensville, Fcb.
+100,000 Feet of good BOARDS wanted by A. M. HILLS, at his store in Clear field, for which the highest market price will b paid in goods at cash prices.
+Imar19-tf

+FOR SALE .- A second hand 2 horse wagon and a lot of harness for sale very cheap by learfield, apr2 A. M. HILLS.
+Clearfield. apr2 WAGONS and BUGGIES, for sale cheap. by (feb13) JL D PATTON.
+DORK and DRIED FRUIT, excellent articles. can be procured at the store of Curwensville, Feb.
 13. H. D. PATTON.
-CHAIN PUMPS, for sale at the "Old Corner Stand," in Curwensville by PATTON CLOCKS.-Eight day, thirty hour and alarm Clocks for sale at Mossop's Store.
+CHAIN PUMPS, for sale at the "Old Corner Stand." in Curwensville by PATTON

+CLOCKS.-Eight day, thirty hour and alarm Clocks for sale at Mossop's Store.
 [Jn.
-13, 500,000 SHORT SHINGLES, for sale for eash by A. M. HIL A. M. HILLS TWO OPEN AND ONE TOP BUGGY in good running order for sale by A. M. HILLS.

-[june25] A. M. HILLS.
+13. 500,000 SHORT SHINGLES, for sale low for each by A. M. HILLS.

+TWO OPEN AND ONE TOP BUGGY in good running order for sale by A. M. HILLS.
+ONE GOOD TWO-HORSE WAGON for sale by A. M. HILLS. [june25]